notnotjake/notnotjake/do-list.md

 # To Do List (Index)

+- Dark theme
+- P3 color range

 Graph:
-- support text only activity
 - mobile support
-- vertical tracking?
 - lazy loading of the images
 - 11ty function to fill in dates
 - 11ty/njk hookup